 In terms of down fill power, the table above spells it out pretty clearly.
 The top is full of bags with premium down (800-fill and up) because it insulates better at a given weight.
 Custom sleeping bags like the Enlightened Equipment Convert show the impacts in upgrading: you can choose the Convert 30F with either 800- to 950-fill down, and total weight drops from 22.81 to 21.18 ounces (for a significant price increase).

 Making your way down the list, there are number of mid-range options with 600- to 700-fill down and even a couple synthetic bags mixed in.
 Weight does go up but price also drops substantially.
-There are a growing number of synthetics (including the 2-pound-1-ounce Nemo Kyan 20) that do an admirable job of keeping weight down at competitive temperature ratings and reduced costs.
+There are a growing number of synthetics (including the 1-pound-14-ounce Marmot Trestles Elite Eco 30) that do an admirable job of keeping weight down at competitive temperature ratings and reduced costs.
 But when the question is all about weight, premium down still is best.

 Sleeping Bag Shape